 Let's talk prevention first!
-The #1 product is a sunscreen with a minimum SPF30+.
-Sunscreen not only prevents future blotchy patches from occurring; it also acts as an anti-ageing and you're not undoing all the hard work you have put in the treat the pigmentation.
+The #1 preventative product is sunscreen with a minimum SPF30+.
+Sunscreen prevents future blotchy patches from recurring so you're not undoing all the hard work you have put in to the treat the pigmentation.

-Hydroquinone monotherapy can be effective in treating PIH, but more recently HQ has been formulated with other agents, such as retinoids, antioxidants, glycolic acid, sunscreens, and corticosteroids, to increase efficacy.
+Hydroquinone monotherapy can be effective in treating post inflammatory hyperpigmentation, but more recently HQ has been formulated with other agents, such as retinoids, antioxidants, glycolic acid, sunscreens, and corticosteroids to increase it's efficacy.

 Hydroquinone is an effective skin lightening ingredient but they have been known to cause ochronosis in those with darker skin during long term use and at higher concentrations.
 For this reason, we do recommend specialist advice if you are considering long term use.

-A good option containing Hydroquinone is John Plunkett Superfade.
+A good over the counter product containing Hydroquinone is John Plunkett Superfade.

-Retinoids exert multiple biological effects that result in skin lightening including the modulation of cell proliferation, differentiation, and cohesiveness; induction of apoptosis; and expression of anti-inflammatory properties.
+Retinoids exert multiple biological effects that result in skin lightening including the modulation of cell proliferation, differentiation, and cohesiveness; induction of apoptosis (cell death); and expression of anti-inflammatory properties.